liserman/archiveRetriever/README.md

 Sticking to the example of the New York Times, we extract all links of the memento stored on October 01, 2020 using the `retrieve_links` function.
-Please be aware that the `retrieve_links` function only takes mementos of the Internet Archive as input to ensure only these pages are being scraped using our scraping functions.
+Please be aware that by default the `retrieve_links` function only takes mementos of the Internet Archive as input.
+If you want to use `retrieve_links` on web pages not on the Internet Archive, you can disable this limitation by setting the option *nonArchive = TRUE*.

 ``` r
 nytimes_links <- retrieve_links(ArchiveUrls = "http://web.archive.org/web/20201001000041/https://www.nytimes.com/")